mnellemann/syslogd/README.md

 Some of my other related projects are:

 - [hmci](https://github.com/mnellemann/hmci) for agent-less monitoring of IBM Power servers
-- [svci](https://github.com/mnellemann/svci) for monitoring IBM Spectrum Virtualize (Flashsystems / Storwize / SVC)
+- [svci](https://github.com/mnellemann/svci) for monitoring IBM Storage (Flashsystems / Storwize / SVC)
-- [sysmon](https://github.com/mnellemann/sysmon) for monitoring all types of servers with a small Java agent
+- [sysmon](https://github.com/mnellemann/sysmon) for monitoring directly from host with a small Java agent

 ## Usage Instructions